• Home

 • Keep contemporaneous records (screenshots of paging times, scrub-in/out times, activity logs).

-• Raise the issue collectively where possible (e.g., cohort patterns) and ask for a payroll audit.
+• Raise the issue collectively where possible (e.g., cohort patterns) and request a payroll audit.

 • Intentional underpayment risks criminal liability for employers/officers - this focuses attention.